nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Given below is an example usage of the Spaced Repetition Feature.

-Step 1: Assuming the user has existing cards in lesson, with their own set of questions and answers.
+1. Assuming the user has existing cards in lesson, with their own set of questions and answers.
 These questions are sorted by a due date `nextPracticeDate`.
 Cards also have a hidden field known as `lastPracticeDate`.

-Step 2: After the user uses the `practise` command and `solve` command, he uses the `set` command to set how difficult he felt the card was when he was practising the card.
+2. After the user uses the `practise` command and `solve` command, he uses the `set` command to set how difficult he felt the card was when he was practising the card.

-Step 3: After setting the difficulty, the system will calculate a new `nextPracticeDate`.
+3. After setting the difficulty, the system will calculate a new `nextPracticeDate`.
 Firstly, it applies a multiplier (based on difficulty: 3, 1.5, 0.5 for easy, medium, hard respectively) to the amount of time between `lastPracticeDate` and `nextPracticeDate`, obtaining a duration.
 This duration is then added to the current `nextPracticeDate` to calculate the new `nextPracticeDate`.
 If there is no suitable `lastPracticeDate` to use, then this calculation alternatively adds a base duration (of 4 hours) * multiplier to `nextPracticeDate`.

-Step 4: The card's `nextPracticeDate` and `lastPracticeDate` is then updated with the new fields.
+4. The card's `nextPracticeDate` and `lastPracticeDate` is then updated with the new fields.

-Step 5: The card is automatically sorted in the list according to the new `nextPracticeDate` and the more difficult cards will now appear earlier when using the `practice` command without index now.
+5. The card is automatically sorted in the list according to the new `nextPracticeDate` and the more difficult cards will now appear earlier when using the `practice` command without index now.